-My photographs portray a group of college students seeking to explore and define their emerging identities.
-These young people have chosen an unusual path: they are all enrolled in the Reserve Officers’ Training Corps (ROTC).
+These photographs portray a group of college students seeking to explore and define their emerging identities while choosing an unusual path: enrolling in the Reserve Officers’ Training Corps (ROTC).
 When joining, they are taught a set of values and expectations that adhere to a group philosophy.
 As they struggle to define their own identities, they are also presented with a well-established role to play.
 Like actors who perform according to a script and can transform their personalities on stage, these cadets are learning a military script that will not only teach them how to perform in the field but require them to adopt a new persona as their own.

 I began to photograph cadets of different ages, from a range of universities in Boston, during their physical and mental training to become leaders in the U.S. Army.
 I am most drawn to depicting how individual identity and military persona coexist.
 Resonating within these images is this confluence of agendas, at times subtle and at other times quite apparent.
 In my work, I explore the cadets’ success in adopting their roles, and look at the differences between freshmen and seniors, men and women, and those who plan to become active and reserve officers.
 The portraits depict the nebulous threshold between the individual personality and identity within the group.------

 Study and serve: The dual identity of the ROTC

 By Larry Frum